gaehlerm/SoftwareEngineering/README.md

     lion.feed()
 ```

 Is the lion now eating grass or meat?
 Of course it's eating meat.
-But using overriden functions in the base class can quickly become confusing.
-This is the simplest version of the Yo-yo problem where the programmer has switch between reading code of the base class and the derived class in oder to understand the code.
+But using overridden functions in the base class can quickly become confusing.
+This is the simplest version of the Yo-yo problem where the programmer has switch between reading code of the base class and the derived class in order to understand the code.
 The derived class not only depends on the base class, it's also the other way around.
 We break the encapsulation of the base class and introduce a mutual dependency.
 This is so confusing, it is dreadful.
 Please don't write such code.

 Of course, this can be avoided using the final keyword in some programming languages.
 But it is just another example, why in my opinion inheritance should be avoided.
 As I said, there is just too much that can go wrong with inheritance.